rust-lang/rust/src/doc/guide-ownership.md

 contents.
 But then we give ownership right back.

 In the physical world, you can give one of your possessions to someone for a short period of time.
-You still own your posession, you're just letting someone else use it for a while.
+You still own your possession, you're just letting someone else use it for a while.
 We call that 'lending' something to someone, and that person is said to be 'borrowing' that something from you.